kshedden/case_studies/methods/factor-overview.md

 Here we show that MCA also achieves a column embedding with this interpretation.

-We focus here on the angles among the category scores (or specifically, the angles between the vectors from the origin to each embedded category point).
+The angle between two embedded category points is an easily intepreted visual feature of the plot of category embeddings (in practice usually restricted to the dominant two components).
 The angle $\theta$ between two vectors $v$, $w$ satisfies

 $$
 \langle v, w\rangle = \\|v\\| \cdot \\|w\\| \cdot \cos(\theta).